PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

   - Extract the 'date of joining' from the request body.
   - Validate the date format and ensure it is not a future date.
   - Ensure the field is required for new registrations.
-  - Handle error responses for invalid 'date of joining' inputs.
+  - Handle error responses for invalid 'date of joining' inputs, providing clear error messages.
 - **Rationale**: To process and validate the new field on the server side.
 - **Addresses**: Acceptance criteria 2, 3, and 4.